ZillaGaming/Poker/README.md

 * PostFlop Solver Analysis = Visualization of expected value (EV) for GTO strategies, particularly useful for identifying areas where mixed strategies are implemented (multiple strategies deployed at non-zero frequencies).

-# CardRunnersEV
-CardRunnersEV is poker analysis software that will allow you to build decision trees and calculate the EV of every decision within that tree.

 # SimplePostflop
 Simple Postflop is software for calculating Nash-Equilibrium strategies in pre-flop and post flop Texas Hold'em situations.
 SimplePostflop builds GTO strategies in pre-flop and post flop situations according to bet-sizing and ranges of two players.

+* Solver Analysis = Visualization of expected value (EV) for GTO strategies, particularly useful for identifying areas where mixed strategies are implemented (multiple strategies deployed at non-zero frequencies).

+# CardRunnersEV
+CardRunnersEV is poker analysis software that will allow you to build decision trees and calculate the EV of every decision within that tree.

+* Game Tree Analysis = Used to build the postflop game trees and explore permutations of possible outcomes based on different bet actions, bet sizes, and stack sizes.

+# Microsoft Excel

+* Bluffing and Bluff Catching Model =